dmanko99/245B_work/README.md

-This contains a good amount of the work I'll be doing for LINGUIST 245B in the spring of 2020
+This contains the work I'll be doing for LINGUIST 245B in the spring of 2020